Zeolith und der Pferdedarm – was Tierforschung und Praxis gemeinsam bestätigen (4/5)

 Cerbu, C. et al. · 2020 · Animals (MDPI), peer-reviewed, Open Access

-Why this source: Direct animal study with a clear clinical endpoint.
+Why this source: Direct animal study with clear clinical endpoint.
 Proves effect on fecal quality and mucosa in mammals.

 https://doi.org/10.3390/ani10122284